What Is an AED?

 How Does An AED Work?

 An AED is programmed to prompt you what to do in SCA.
-Different companies products can seem a bit daunting but they all operate in a similar way.
-Pads must adhere to the chest as in the location indicated on the pads and follow the prompts from the AED to deliver a shock.
-Defib machines may havce voice prompts to guide you to preform CPR between shocks.
+Different companies products can seem a bit daunting, but they all operate similarly.
+Pads must adhere to the chest as in the location indicated on the pads, and follow the prompts from the AED to deliver a shock.
+Defib machines may have voice prompts to guide you to preform CPR between shocks.

-The AED is designed to analyze the electrical activity of the heart via the pads on the chest to determine if a shock is the correct treatment.
-Some rhythms do not require a shock and so the AED will say something like “no shock advised”.
+The AED is designed to analyse the electrical activity of the heart via the pads on the chest to determine if a shock is the correct treatment.
+Some rhythms do not require a shock, and so the AED will say something like “no shock advised”.
 This does not mean the person is ok or the machine is broken.
 Only certain rhythms can be treated by and respond to the electric shock or defibrillation as it is called.
-If a “shockable” rhythm is present the machine will charge up and deliver a shock automatically and prompt you to stand clear of the patient while the shock is delivered or it may ask you to press a button to deliver the shock and prompt you to stand clear of the patient for your safety.
+If a “shockable” rhythm is present, the machine will charge up and deliver a shock automatically, and prompt you to stand clear of the patient while the shock is delivered.
+Or it may ask you to press a button to deliver the shock and prompt you to stand clear of the patient for your safety.

 Some AED units also help monitor the effectiveness of your CPR.
 An AED is designed to guide you through the resuscitation process with voice prompts or pictures.
 All you have to do is be calm enough to use your common sense to follow the prompts.
 The shock delivered briefly stops all electrical activity in the heart.
 This brief break from the previous electrical chaos can be enough for the heart to restart or reset itself to a normal rhythm.

-You need to look around you and I challenge you to notice wher you see an AED as you never know when one may be needed.
-Next time you are in your shopping center or out in your community have a look around for the sign indicating an AED.
+You need to look around you and I challenge you to notice when you see an AED as you never know when one may be needed.
+Next time you are in your shopping centre or out in your community, have a look around for the sign indicating an AED.

-Contact us and we can provide you with a AED comparison chart that compares all the major brands of AEDs and the ongoing costs associated with ownership.
+Contact us, and we can provide you with an AED comparison chart that compares all the major brands of AED’s and the ongoing costs associated with ownership.

 How much is an AED?

-How much of a shock does an defibrillator give?
+How much of a shock does a defibrillator give?

 Do I still need to do CPR when you use an AED?